intel/intel-device-plugins-for-kubernetes/README.md

 All of the source code required to build intel-device-plugins-for-kubernetes is available under Open Source licenses.
 The source code files identify external Go modules used.
 Binaries are distributed as container images on DockerHub.
-Those images contain license texts under `/usr/local/share/package-licenses` and source code under `/usr/local/share/package-sources`.
+Those images contain license texts and source code under `/licenses`.

 ## Security